If you are worried about your child’s screen addiction, here is a simple fix to handle screen time battles.

-My school going children get screen time for 45 minutes everyday.
+My school-going children get 45 minutes of screen time every day.
 But even then, sometimes I find that they get obsessed with a TV show or a game.
-If this happened, of course my #1 tactic is to put all stops but I am sure you know, you cannot ban the internet for children at all.
+If this happens, of course my #1 tactic is to put a complete stop to it, but as I am sure you know, you cannot ban the internet for children at all.
 It just isn’t right.

 7 years ago…

-He had just come home from school and hadn’t even put his bag away.
-D announced that he was going to play on the tablet before everything else.
+My son D had just come home from school and hadn’t even put his bag away.
+He announced that he was going to play on the tablet before everything else.

 I had a child who was a gaming addict.

 He hadn’t changed out of his uniform or had a snack.
 Not even been to the bathroom.

 ‘But mom, Akheel’s mom lets him.
 That is what Saud does too.
 I asked them!’
 He was getting angry.